ak-2485/NumFuzz/artifact/README.md

 This will copy the files mpfr.h and mpf2mpfr.h to the directory /usr/local/include, the library files (libmpfr.a and possibly others) to the directory /usr/local/lib, the file mpfr.info to the directory /usr/local/share/info, and some other documentation files to the directory /usr/local/share/doc/mpfr (or if you passed the ‘--prefix’ option to configure, using the prefix directory given as argument to ‘--prefix’ instead of /usr/local).
   3. [Boost](https://www.boost.org/).
 Install via `sudo apt-get install libboost-all-dev`.

-# Running Examples
+# Running the Benchmarks

-In order to verify the error bounds and check the timings listed in Table 3 of Section 6.2 simply run `make` for the tool in the directory `examples/toolname` and view the data in the generated file `toolname_tests.txt`.
+In order to verify the error bounds and check the timings listed in Table 3 of Section 6.2 simply run `make tests` in the top-level `NumFuzz` directory.
+This will generate the file `NumFuzz/tests.txt`.

+To run all benchmarks for each tool individually, you can run `make tests` in the tool directory `examples/TOOLNAME` (e.g., `examples/numfuzz`).
+This will generate a file `examples/toolname_tests.txt` (e.g., `examples/numfuzz_tests.txt`).

+To run individual benchmarks, use the following commands.
+- FPTaylor:
+- Gappa:
+- NumFuzz: